panna254/panna254/README.md

 ## 🚀 About Me

-- 👨‍💻 I'm a passionate developer who loves building things with code.
+- 👨‍💻 I'm an a honest man
 - 🌱 I'm currently learning and exploring new technologies related to Cybersecurity and AI.
 - 💬 Moving!
 Double XP Mode
 - 📫 How to reach me: oketchonyango19@gmail.com
 - 🔭 I'm currently working on expanding my portfolio with more interactive projects
-- ⚡ Fun fact: Next Stop, The Top
+- ⚡ Fun fact: Next Stop, The Top.

 ---